wohaco/despace/venus_express.md

 The two symmetric solar arrays, counting about six square metres, were based on a “triple junction” gallium arsenide (GaAs) technology.

-The solar cells, each composed by four layers of gallium arsenide, were more tolerant to high temperatures (up to around 120 °C), so they were more suitable for hot environments.
+The solar cells, each composed by four layers of gallium arsenide, were more tolerant to high temperatures (up to around 120 ℃), so they were more suitable for hot environments.
 They were able of exploiting a wider range of solar radiation.
 The solar cells were separated by aluminium strips that help to reject heat.
 All together, these aluminium strips covered half of the overall solar array surface.

 When the spacecraft was in shadow (eclipse) or when its power demand exceeded the capacity of the solar arrays, electrical power was supplied by three lithium-ion batteries that were charged by the solar-generated power.